simplesamlphp/simplesamlphp.github.io/contrib/index.md

 [our contribution guidelines](https://github.com/simplesamlphp/simplesamlphp/blob/master/CONTRIBUTING.md)
 for how to best go about reporting a bug or creating pull requests.

+## Which branch to use

+The "master" branch contains the current breaking development.
+This is where new features are developed that will be in a major release in the future.
+The maintenance of the supported versions happens in the "simplesamlphp-2.x" branches.

+If you want to contribute new functionality, please target "master".

+If you want to fix a bug in an existing feature or functionality, please target the simplesamlphp-2.1 (latest release) branch.
+If accepted, the team will take care of backporting it to older supported branches and if necessary applying it in master.

+If your bug only concerns an older supported release (e.g. 2.0 but not 2.1), you can target the older branch directly.

+In order to improve the content of the documentation, you commit using the same branches used for code contributions at https://github.com/simplesamlphp/simplesamlphp.
+You can address the same branches as for code changes.

+The documentation under `https://simplesamlphp.org/docs/<VERSION>/` is updated automatically from the corresponding `simplesamlphp-<VERSION>` branch, where `stable` is an alias for the latest released version and `devel` for the "master" branch.

 ## Contributors

 We would like to thank the organisations that have contributed financially to the survival of the project: